Collin-Lambert/RADAR/README.md

 5. If using a hardware trigger, connect a BNC cable to the port on the outside of the radar.

-7. Flip the black Radar Switch to On.
+6. Flip the black Radar Switch to On.
 The LED on the radar will turn Blue for a short time, then turn green.
 When the LED is green, the radar is on and radiating.
 See the Safety section for guidelines on radar emmisions.

-To use the radar, follow the steps below.
+<b>To use the radar:</b>

-6. Open the radar software, a GUI will open up with prefilled value for radar parameters.
+1. Open the radar software, a GUI will open up with prefilled value for radar parameters.

-8. In the Software, when ready to use the radar, press the "ARM" button.
+2. In the Software, when ready to use the radar, press the "ARM" button.
 This starts the radar software.

-9. To trigger the radar, press the "Manual Trigger" button or assert an external trigger.
+3. To trigger the radar, press the "Manual Trigger" button or assert an external trigger.
 This will continue to run the radar for a bit, and then save the buffer to a file.
 This ensures that data is captured both before and after the event.
 If the "Show Spectrogram" checkbox is checked, a spectrogram of the recorded data will be shown.
 The highest speed will be shown in the "Max Velocity" textbox.

-To turn off the radar, follow the steps below.
+<b>To turn off the radar, follow the steps below.</b>

 1. Turn off the radar emission by flipping the black radar switch.
 The LED should turn red.